christine-M9/Phase-2-project/README.md

   ## Description

-1. This web application demonstrates a data React application that uses a public API to fetch population data of a country.
+1. This web application demonstrates a data React application that uses a public API to fetch population data of a country and Json server to

+ make a POST request

 2. Adding an individual population data to population army by clicking on it.
 The selected bot population data is  rendered in the